What Is Inbound And Outbound Logistics? Top 7 Ways To Optimize Inbound And Outbound Logistics Processes

 Poor Knowledge of Transportation Status

 Revenue, efficiency, and productivity of a business can be affected by poor visibility of the product through the logistics process.
-Inbound and outbound logistics involve multiple transacting stakeholders.
+Inbound and outbound processes in logistics involve multiple transacting stakeholders.
 This makes poor visibility a huge challenge.

 To stay on top of the game, firms need to notify customers of the transportation status of the ordered goods from the time of order placement up to the delivery, in real-time.